pietrobraione/tardis/README.md

 * Deploy the `tardis-master-<VERSION>.jar` and set the Java classpath to point at it.
 * Deploy either the `jbse-<version>.jar` or the `jbse-<version>-shaded.jar` and set the Java classpath to point at it.
 * Deploy the `sushi-lib-<VERSION>.jar` and set the Java classpath to point at it.
-* Deploy the two EvoSuite jars contained in the `lib` directory.
-Although TARDIS executes EvoSuite in a separate process, TARDIS will nevertheless try to load some of its classes, therefore you need to put one of the two EvoSuite jars in the classpath (read later to learn which of the two).
+* Deploy the EvoSuite jar contained in the `lib` directory.
+While EvoSuite is run in separate processes, TARDIS will nevertheless try to load some of the EvoSuite classes, therefore you need to put the EvoSuite jar in the classpath.
-* TARDIS will not run if you deploy it on a machine that has a JRE, instead of a JDK, installed.
-This because TARDIS needs to invoke the platform's `javac` to compile some intermediate files.
-Therefore, you need to install a full JDK 8 on the target machine, providing both `tools.jar` and `javac` to TARDIS.
-Add `tools.jar` to the classpath.
+* TARDIS requires a full JDK (not just a JRE) version 8 installed on the platform it runs.
+Add the `tools.jar` of the JDK 8 installed on the platform to the classpath.
-* Deploy the args4j and (if you do not use the `jbse-<version>-shaded.jar` uber-jar) Javassist jars that you find in the Gradle's cache.
+* Deploy the args4j jar that you find in the Gradle cache and (if you do not use the `jbse-<version>-shaded.jar` uber-jar) the Javassist jar that you find in the `jbse/libs` directory.
 All these jars must be on the classpath.
+* Deploy the Log4J 2 jars (log4j-api and log4j-core) that you find in the Gradle cache.
+These also must be on the classpath.

-If you deploy the `tardis-master-<VERSION>-shaded.jar` uber-jar you do not need to deploy the JBSE, SUSHI-Lib, args4j and Javassist jars.
+If you deploy the `tardis-master-<VERSION>-shaded.jar` uber-jar you do not need to deploy the JBSE, SUSHI-Lib, args4j, Javassist and Log4J 2 jars.

 ## Usage